irisnet/irishub/docs/endpoints/proto-docs.md

 <a name="irismod.service.MsgKillRequestContextResponse"></a>

 ### MsgKillRequestContextResponse
-MsgKillRequestContextResponse defines the Msg/KillRequestContext response type.
+MsgKillRequestContextResponse defines the Msg/KillRequestContext response type